josh-complex/ian-hornik-portfolio-review/README.md

   - <img src="https://github.com/user-attachments/assets/79225700-e982-4ec8-890f-7d925fda2f6d" width="250">
 - At tablet and small laptop screen sizes (lg breakpoint - 1024 up to 1280), each of the sections shrinks to the available width except for the education and experience section which is allowed to have visible x overflow.
 This creates some obvious horizontal scroll, but also introduces some less obvious scroll in your <aside> after scrolling to the very bottom of the page because it is set to h-screen but doesn't account for the horz scrollbar.
 This breaks a whole lot of things like scroll jumping when tabbing thru the footer while not scrolled all the way down ([video demo](https://www.loom.com/share/c045252ec1f94783933b8e9e3be7d0be)).
 Looks-wise, it breaks the clean look of the about me & experience divider lines
 - <aside> elements are usually used to indicate standalone information that is just loosely related to the main content, but you have your <nav> element directly tied to the main content nested in the aside which seems odd
+- It's usually better in portfolio-type sites to group forms of contact so that users don't have to scan multiple areas.
+You've got github and linked in separated from email here.
+An example of what they might look like together is in the bottom images

 # Design Thoughts
 Your portfolio is clearly trying to mimic a resume, which is great.
 However, I think that you have a unique opportunity to go against the grain a bit with ordering here.
 This is the core timeline of the webpage currently: